Police office stabbed in Edinburgh

-A police officer has been stabbed during an incident at an Edinburgh College campus.
+A police officer has been stabbed in an incident at a college campus.

-A man at the college's Granton campus, formerly known as Telford College, was said to be threatening to harm himself and others on Monday morning.
+The man was stabbed in the back after being called to Edinburgh College in the Granton area of the city on Monday morning.

-Police were called around 9.10am and an officer suffered a stab wound to his back.
+The officer, a constable with Police Scotland, was taken by ambulance to Edinburgh Royal Infirmary for treatment to a minor, non-life-threatening injury.

 Loading article content